 To download using something other than browser extensions or download managers, try the methods on Page 2.

 Wget is a free and very powerful file downloader that comes with a lot of useful features including resume support, recursive download, FTP/HTTPS support, and etc. In “The Social Network” movie, Mark Zuckerberg is seen using the Wget tool to download all the student photos from his university to create Facemash.
 Wget is a command line tool which can be a bit difficult to use for some basic users.

-Thankfully there are free front-end GUI’s for Wget such as VisualWget that makes it so much easier to use Wget by simply clicking on the check boxes rather than manually typing the command line arguments.
+Thankfully there are free front-end GUI’s for Wget such as VisualWget that make it so much easier to use Wget by simply clicking on the checkboxes rather than manually typing the command line arguments.
 Download VisualWget, extract and run VisualWget.exe.
 Click on the New icon to open a New Download window.
 Enter the URL that you want to download and select the location that you want to save the files to.

 Offline Browsers are actually tools that download the whole website for offline viewing.
-These pieces of software are capable of crawling into subfolders, downloading all or filtered files and then convert the live hyperlinks to offline version pointing to the downloaded HTML file that is on your hard drive.
-Some of the popular offline browsers are Offline Explorer and Teleport but they are shareware that comes with powerful parsing capabilities.
+These pieces of software are capable of crawling into subfolders, downloading all or filtered files and then converting the live hyperlinks to an offline version.
+Some of the popular offline browsers are Offline Explorer and Teleport but they are shareware and come with powerful parsing capabilities.

 HTTrack is an excellent free alternative to the paid offline browsers.
 You can download the portable version of HTTrack, extract and run WinHTTrack.exe.
 Click Next, give the project a name and click Next.

 Now enter or paste the URL(s) that you want to download to the Web Addresses box and click Next.
 If the URL requires authentication, click the Add URL button and you get to enter the login and password for the URL.
 Click Next and Finish.
 HTTrack will now start crawling the given URL and download files that it finds.